 A key requirement for clinical trials is to understand the effect of potential treatments on the patient populations that will benefit most.
-Despite this, many studies find diverse patient recruitment challenging and this can have major implications.
+Despite this, many studies find recruitment from diverse populations challenging and this can have major implications.
 In a recent webinar, our Founder and Chief Executive Officer, Kate Shaw, was joined by Jane Thurston, Senior Patient Recruitment Lead for Parexel, and Sandra Amaro, Global Clinical Trial Diversity Team Lead for Pfizer, to discuss the challenges of recruiting people from underrepresented communities and what can be done in practice to tackle this.

 The pharmaceutical sector has struggled with the issue of diversity for several years.
-Initiatives to recruit more women, differently abled people and those from racially and ethnically diverse backgrounds into the industry are starting to make progress, but there is one area where a diversity gap remains – clinical trial patient recruitment.
+Initiatives to recruit more women, differently abled people and those from racially and ethnically diverse backgrounds and minority groups into the industry are starting to make progress, but there is one area where a diversity gap remains – clinical trial patient recruitment.

-Diversity in clinical trial patient recruitment matters.
-Without it, questions will remain over a potential treatment’s safety and accuracy regardless of how large the trial itself was.
+Diversity in clinical trial recruitment matters.
+Without it, questions will remain over a potential treatment’s safety and efficacy, public health, and accuracy regardless of how large the trial itself was.
 “We want patients in the trial that are representative of that disease,” Kate said.
 “If we’re not including everybody from diverse ethnicities, some ages, pregnancy status, once the drug actually is approved, we might find some adverse events are actually seen in patients who ultimately weren’t included in the trials.
 It could also have an effect on dosing.”
 Sandra Amaro from Pfizer agreed: “We recognise that in order for us to make better medicine that is fit for all, we need to recruit those that ultimately could benefit from those medicines once they’re available.”

 • Differences in language and communication